mabrek/mabrek.github.io/_drafts/statistics-for-monitoring-anomaly-p2.md

 The main use case for the method is to point into time range when something (maybe good, maybe bad) happened and someone might need to read logs from that time.

-Another case is to find metrics that did change behavior at some known time when we know that things got broken but don't know the exact cause of it.
+Another case is to find metrics that did change behavior at some known time when we know that things got broken but don't know exactly why.